PauloGSC/Minesweeper/README.md

 ### :checkered_flag: How to play :skull:

-Follow what this [this website](https://www.instructables.com/id/How-to-play-minesweeper/) has to say.
+Follow what [this website](https://www.instructables.com/id/How-to-play-minesweeper/) has to say.